oauth-wg/oauth-selective-disclosure-jwt/main.md

 (Line breaks for presentation only.)

-## SD-JWT-R Format
+## Format of an SD-JWT Release

+SD-JWT-R contains claim values and the salts of the claims that the holder has consented to release to the Verifier.
+This enables the Verifier to verify the claims received from the holder by computing the hash sof the claims values and the salts revealed in the SD-JWT-R using the hashing algorithm specified in SD-JWT and comparing them to the hash valued included in SD-JWT.

+For each claim, an array of the salt and the claim value is contained in the `_sd` object.
+The structure of `_sd` object in the SD-JWT-R is the same as in SD-JWT.

+The SD-JWT-R MAY contain further claims, for example, to ensure a binding to a concrete transaction (in the example the `nonce` and `aud` claims).

-The following shows the contents of an SD-JWT-R for Example 1:
+The following is a non-normative example of the contents of an SD-JWT-R for Example 1:

 {#example-simple-release-payload}
 ```json